Qqwy/elixir-type_check/README.md

 ## TypeCheck compared to other tools

-TypeCheck is by no means the other solution out there to reduce the number of bugs in your code.
+TypeCheck is by no means the only solution out there to reduce the number of bugs in your code.

 ### Elixir's builtin typespecs and Dialyzer